nikfrank/checkers-cp-workshop/README.md

         cpMove.slice(1)
       );

-      setTimeout(()=> this.setState({ pieces: nextPieces, turn: nextTurnOver? 'p1' : 'p2' }, 1000);
+      setTimeout(()=> this.setState({ pieces: nextPieces, turn: nextTurnOver? 'p1' : 'p2' }), 1000);
     }
 //...
 ```

 [js array's built in .slice function](https://www.google.com/search?q=mdn+js+array+slice) is a shining star here

+this will allow the computer to make at least double-jumps.

-of course, the next move could still not be the end of the turn... anyone who wants to write this as a `do...while` loop is welcome to try! (javascript kept the syntax just for you)
+of course, the double jump move could still not be the end of the turn... anyone who wants to write this as a `do...while` loop is welcome to try! (javascript kept the syntax just for you)

-copy-pasting this logic repeatedly will also work (I did that, so I know it'll work for sure)
+copy-pasting this logic repeatedly will also give the computer the ability to make repeated jumps (I did that, so I know it'll work for sure)